raghubetina/primer-photogram/README.md

    View Source on the target if you need to.

 1. Make the form to add a comment work.
-2. Make the heart to like/unlike work.
+1. Make the heart to like/unlike work.
+1. Customize Devise form

+1. Optional: Carrierwave
+1. Optional: Social Network

 tests:
  - index shows photos, comments, likes, oxford comma, time ago in words